robbtraister/fusion/documentation/API.md

 -   `/scripts/(page|template)/:name`
 -   `/scripts/rendering/:id`

-This is the javascript function that is used by the fusion engine to generate a rendering.
+This returns the javascript function that is used by the fusion engine to generate a rendering.
 It is used by the client-side browser to update the template, if necessary, as well as hydrate script functionality in the browser.

-Pages and Templates are referenced by name so that you will always receive the current published version.
+Pages and Templates should be referenced by name so that you will always receive the current published version.
 If you need an unpublished script, you must request it by rendering id.

 Page and Template scripts should be re-generated and pushed to S3 on publish.
 If a request for a named page/template is not found in S3, it will be generated on-demand, returned to the caller, and pushed to S3.